 Later in the evening, our hausmeister called and informed that some men will be checking plumbing and will need access to our bathroom.
 The next day, a man came, tried to figure out the problem, dug out two tiles from my bathtub and confirmed that there wasn’t a problem with my apartment’s plumbing and no pipe repair was needed.
 Also, someone will come to fix the broken tiles after confirming the time with us over the phone.

-I slept in until noon the next day, and woke up to a note pasted on my door that someone had come from the plumbing company and if I could please call back for another appointment.
+I slept in until noon the next day, and woke up to a note pasted on my door that someone had come from the Tucson plumbing company and if I could please call back for another appointment.
 Mister called and confirmed 8:30AM for coming Wednesday.
 It was Thursday that day.

 On following Monday, a man rang my apartment’s doorbell, and requested for keys to the cellar.
 He wore the same bright orange uniform as the guy who visited us from plumbing company the other day, but…I didn’t know him.
 And while I only have copious trash in my cellar, others might have something valuable.
 I excused that the keys were with my husband and he was at work.
 I reasoned, better safe than sorry.